-- Providing a single point of contact and - Limiting contact to a single form for example writing, email or telephone only and / or and / or

-Limiting contact to certain times or to a limited number of times per week or month
+- Providing a single point of contact and - Limiting contact to a single form for example writing, email or telephone only and / or - Limiting contact to certain times or to a limited number of times per week or month and / or

-- o Only considering a certain number of issues in a specific period - Declining to give any further consideration to an issue unless any additional evidence or information is provided - Deciding not to investigate an issue or complaint on the basis that it has been pursued in a way that is unacceptable - Any other actions we deem to be appropriate and proportionate to ensure that we can carry out our duties while keeping our staff and any contractors safe. - In extreme cases such as physical violence, threats or harassment, actions could include referring the matter to the police and considering appropriate legal remedies to include Injunction Demotion of Tenancy and Possession Proceedings and the removal of any entitlement to join the Housing Register.
-In such cases it could result in entry to the Potentially Violent Person Register (PVP), which is managed through the PVP Framework.
+- Only considering a certain number of issues in a specific period - Declining to give any further consideration to an issue unless any additional evidence or information is provided - Deciding not to investigate an issue or complaint on the basis that it has been pursued in a way that is unacceptable - Any other actions we deem to be appropriate and proportionate to ensure that we can carry out our duties while keeping our staff and any contractors safe. - In extreme cases such as physical violence, threats or harassment, actions could include referring the matter to the police and considering appropriate legal remedies to include Injunction, Demotion of Tenancy and Possession Proceedings and the removal of any entitlement to join the Housing Register.
+In such cases it could result in entry to the Staff Alert Register